Check back regularly for updates!

 Self-Distribution: Marvelous or Onerous?

-Presenters: Laura Lodge, Owner/Consultant, Distribution Insight
+Moderator: Laura Lodge, Owner/Consultant, Distribution Insight

 Viewed by some as an opportunity and a gift, but by others a nightmare, self-distribution can be both at times.
 Join a diverse collection of panelists with decades of experience from different walks of the alcoholic beverage industry as they explore the positive and negative aspects of self-distribution.
 Learn how to take the most of the opportunity while managing potential pitfalls in this interactive session.